Displaying Source Code(s)

 2 CLOSE attempted for not opened file.

-3 IO statement before the current REWRITE/DELETE is not successful.
+3 IO statement before the current REWRITE/DELETE is not

 4 REWRITE attempt with invalid length